antoniobarboza/IR_Program4/README.txt

 Default Rank Output Precision at R: 0.5963763

 *Our result is .0003 off from the trec_eval score.
 After hours of evaluating our precision at R we came to the conclusion it must be a rounding difference.

-*Note my mac sometimes gives me a trec error on a fresh install only happens on one computer...